alexandriapawlik/flux-dashboard/README.md

        tags are defined in the db_config.py and are listed in the function pick_config Pick_config uses filepath name to pick the correct tags
         - fields (variables in the database)

+Lines where changes need to occur for a new file type, etc. are led by the string ####admin